-There shall be interchangeability of quantities between conventional (mechanical) and smart meter looking into site requirement. and same will be communicated to supplier 3 months in advance, However, overall annual requirement shall remain unchanged.

 Manufacturing to begin only upon Notice To Proceed given by Adani Total Gas.
-Note To Proceed (NTP) will be issued for batch of 50,000 meters only.
+Note To Proceed (NTP) will be issued for batch of 40,000 meters only.

 Price de-escalation clause to be proposed by manufacturer.
-No escalation will be provided during the ARC period of .4 years.
+No escalation will be provided during the ARC period of 2 years.

 Rate validity shall be 120 days from bid submission deadline.

+ATGL reserves the right to allow any deviation under this tender at its sole discretion